Latest Research on Treatments for Peyronie’s Disease

 When painlessly injected into the penis, PRP increases blood flow, and restores your ability to get an erection.
 However, unlike Viagra, it not only increases blood flow, it stimulates the healing and regrowth of erectile tissue damaged by Peyronie’s Disease.

 The P-shot for Peyronie’s has been shown to restore normal erectile function, and also straighten out the curve typical of the disease.
-This makes the Gaines Enhancement an effective treatment for Peyronie’s, even in men with PD who do not have erectile dysfunction.
+This makes the Gains Enhancement an effective treatment for Peyronie’s, even in men with PD who do not have erectile dysfunction.

 In some cases, we are combining the P-shot for Peyronie’s with our latest male sexual wellness treatment, the GAINSWave™.
 The GAINSWave uses high-frequency acoustical waves to reduce the scar tissue of Peyronie’s as well as increase blood flow to the penis.
 When combined with the P-shot, some patients have seen a complete reversal of their Peyronie’s Disease!